-- a.
-The organization or agency will comply with the requirements and procedures established by AR 385-63/MCO 3507.1C, local range regulations, Appendix V (this regulation), and SOPs. - b.
-Requests for use will be coordinated via staffing paper with the installation Range Operations office, safety office and the Staff Judge Advocate (SJA) office, DPTMS, PAO and submitted to the Garrison Commander for approval.
-Allow a minimum of 30 days for staffing and approval. - c.
-The use of civilians/family members during MOUT or urban training is prohibited.
-Civilian on the battlefield (COB) scenarios will utilize DOD members or civilian contractors hired to perform such duties.
-Units will coordinate with Range Operations for any contract to perform COB scenarios. - d.
-Detailed procedures are contained in Appendix V (Civilian on Ranges and Training Areas) in this regulation.
+a.
+The organization or agency will comply with the requirements and procedures established by AR 385-63/MCO 3507.1C, local range regulations, Appendix V (this regulation), and SOPs.

+b.
+Requests for use will be coordinated via staffing paper with the installation Range Operations Office, Safety Office, and the Staff Judge Advocate (SJA), DPTMS, PAO and submitted to the Garrison Commander for approval.
+The approval authority for requests to use ranges and training areas submitted by non-Department of Defense law enforcement agencies and other civil authorities is the Commanding General, MSCoE, Fort Leonard Wood.
+The approval authority for all other requests to use ranges and training areas is the Garrison Commander.
+Allow a minimum of 30 days for staffing and approval.

+c.
+Non-government affiliated Civilians/Family members are not authorized to augment any training on the installation without approval from the Range Officer.

+d.
+Detailed procedures are contained in Appendix V in this regulation.